 In order to obtain H-1B status, individuals who are already in the U.S. in another nonimmigrant classification (F-1 students, J-1 exchange visitors, etc.) must obtain UMMC sponsorship and request a change of status to H-1B.

-The Office of International Services will follow the same basic filing procedure that is used for H-1B applicants who are outside of the United States, except that the appropriate box on the petition will be checked to indicate that the applicant is in the U.S. and will require a change of status.
+International Services will follow the same basic filing procedure that is used for H-1B applicants who are outside of the United States, except that the appropriate box on the petition will be checked to indicate that the applicant is in the U.S. and will require a change of status.
 USCIS will also require documentation confirming that the applicant has consistently maintained lawful status.

 After USCIS approves the petition and change of status, a Form I-797, Approval Notice will be mailed to the OIS.
 The H-1B employee will be notified so that he/she can pick up a copy of the approval notice and new Form I-94.